 On August 16, 1999, Paul Wergin (primary club founder) sent out a newsletter announcing the formation of a woodworking club in the Greenwood area.
 Additional founding members included Tom Bryson, Ken Chmielewski, Glen Krohn, Andy Petro and Tom Simpson.
-Other woodworkers soon expressed interest in the club and the Council of Lakelands Area Woodworkers (CLAW) was born.
+Other woodworkers soon expressed interest in the club and the Greenwood Woodworkers Guild (GWG) was born.
 The first official meeting was held on September 25, 1999.

 Purpose: To promote education of and foster craftsmanship in the art and techniques of woodworking.

 Membership: Anyone with an interest in any type of woodworking.
 Dues: $25.00 per year.

 Meetings: The club meets on the third Saturday of each month beginning at 9 AM.
 Meetings are held at UCCC/Blake School, 929 Phoenix St. In Greenwood, SC 29646

 A typical meeting: Coffee and snacks are served from 9 AM until the start of the meeting around 9:30.
 Old and new business is discussed.
 A fifty-fifty drawing is held.
 A couple of donated items are also given away.
 Show and tell gives members a chance to bring and show off their projects.
 The final part of the meeting is a demonstration of a woodworking project or technique.
 These are usually done by the club members.